Crédit Agricole: Mergers and acquisitions from 2014

+In January 2026, Crédit Agricole launched Indosuez Corporate Advisory, a corporate finance advisory firm focused on providing advisory services to French SMEs and mid-sized companies, including mergers and acquisitions.
+In July 2026, Crédit Agricole increased its stake in Banco BPM to 29.3%, just below the 29.9% threshold that would require Crédit Agricole to launch a full bid on the Italian lender.

 Corporate governance

 Crédit Agricole has a three-tier structure, comprising the local banks, the regional banks (and their branches and equity investments) and Crédit Agricole S.A. (and its subsidiaries).
 The local and regional banks are cooperative companies.
 Crédit Agricole S.A. is a société anonyme.
 Crédit Agricole is one of the leading cooperative companies in the world.